bruvellu/terebratalia-wnts/2-text/wnt.md

 While most animals provide maternal *fz1/2/7* and *fz5/8* transcripts in the egg (@tbl:maternal), embryos of every group investigated so far express *fz5/8* at the aboral/anterior ectoderm, often coexpressed with *sfrp* and rarely with Wnt ligands ({@fig:comparative}B).
 Expression of *fz5/8* in the anterior mesoderm is also common.
 *fz9/10* expression is usually complementary to *fz5/8*, localizing to the midbody/trunk portion of the body, and *fz1/2/7* is normally expressed broadly, even though the anterior and posterior domain limits can vary ({@fig:comparative}B).
-A closer comparison between *T. transversa* and the hemichordate *Saccoglossus kowalevskii* reveals that the spatial organization of their Frizzled domains is strikingly similar ({@fig:s-comparative}A).
+A closer comparison between *T. transversa* and the hemichordate *Saccoglossus kowalevskii* reveals that the spatial organization of their Frizzled domains is strikingly similar ({!@fig:s-comparative}A).
 The exception to this conservation is *fz4*, which is subapical in brachiopods and hemichordates, but shows a more variable expression in other groups.
 Overall, these similarities indicate that cnidarians and bilaterians share an ancient axial organization of Frizzled domains that remained conserved during evolution.